SiddhantBelkhede/ai-agent-api/README.md

 ### Free Cloud Options
 - [Render](https://render.com/), [Railway](https://railway.app/), [Fly.io](https://fly.io/), [Deta](https://deta.space/), [Vercel](https://vercel.com/) (with serverless support)
 - Add your `.env` secrets (e.g., `GROQ_API_KEY`) in the cloud provider's dashboard.
-- Use `uvicorn` as the web server.

-#### Example: Deploy to Render
-1. Push your code to GitHub.
-2. Create a new Web Service on Render, connect your repo.
-3. Set build command: `pip install -r requirements.txt`
-4. Set start command: `uvicorn api_server:app --host 0.0.0.0 --port 10000`
-5. Add your `GROQ_API_KEY` in Render's environment settings.

-#### Example: Deploy to Railway
-1. Push your code to GitHub.
-2. Create a new project on Railway, connect your repo.
-3. Railway auto-detects FastAPI.
-Set start command if needed: `uvicorn api_server:app --host 0.0.0.0 --port $PORT`
-4. Add your `GROQ_API_KEY` in Railway's environment settings.

----

-## Security & Best Practices
-- **Never commit your `.env` or secrets.**
-- For production, use a persistent database for conversation history.
-- Review and restrict CORS origins as needed.
-- All API keys are loaded from environment variables for security.

 ---